marcelofern/marcelofern.github.io/notes/databases/postgres/internals/building_from_source.md

 ## Step 0 (for macOs users only - skip if on Linux)

-Run these commands first, so that your homebrew libraries
+Run these commands first, so that your homebrew libraries can be found.

 ```sh
 export CPPFLAGS="-I/opt/homebrew/include"